ietf-wg-cellar/matroska-specification/notes.md

 Each frame originally has its own timestamp, or Presentation Timestamp (PTS).
 That timestamp applies to the first frame in the lace.

-In the lace, each frame after the first one has an undertermined timestamp.
+In the lace, each frame after the first one has an underdetermined timestamp.
 But each of these frames **MUST** be contiguous -- i.e. the decoded data **MUST NOT** contain any gap between them.
 If there is a gap in the stream, the frames around the gap **MUST NOT** be in the same Block.